simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Sep 25 2024 2312 UTC.

-Radio Blackout Forecast for Sep 25-Sep 27 2024
+Radio Blackout Forecast for Sep 26-Sep 28 2024

-              Sep 25        Sep 26        Sep 27
+              Sep 26        Sep 27        Sep 28
 R1-R2           55%           55%           55%
 R3 or greater   20%           20%           20%

-Rationale: M-class (R1-R2, Minor-Moderate) flares are likely and there is a slight chance for X-class (R3- Strong) flares on 25-27 Sep.
+Rationale: M-class (R1-R2, Minor-Moderate) flares are likely and there is a slight chance for X-class (R3- Strong) flares on 26-28 Sep.

 ```